Tiarella wherryi

 Tiarella wherryi is a species of flowering plant in the family Saxifragaceae.
-The specific epithet wherryi recognizes Edgar Wherry, the botanist who collected some of the first specimens in the early 1930s.
+The specific name wherryi recognizes Edgar Wherry, the botanist who collected some of the first specimens in the early 1930s.
 Commonly called Wherry's foamflower, it is the southernmost of all species of Tiarella in the southeastern United States, where its range approaches the Gulf Coast in southern Alabama.

 Description

 Tiarella wherryi is a perennial, herbaceous plant with a short, slender rhizome.
 It has a leafless flowering stem and relatively large basal leaves, each with an extended terminal lobe.
 Most importantly, the species lacks the ability to produce stolons.

 Identification

 To positively identify Tiarella wherryi, all of the following key features must be verified (in any order):